NCAIRNigeria/ChatBot/README.md

 - if you want to chat with ncair data, you need the _docs/chroma_ folder and you only need to run the _chatbot.py_ file.
 - if you want to test the chatbot with your own data, you dont need the _docs/chroma_ folder and you can delete it.
 The first.py file run will create the _docs/chroma_ for you which will contain your Vector Store for the data you put in _datasets_ folder, then you run the _chatbot.py_ file.

+### System Requirements

+#### Python Version

+To use this software, you must have Python 3.10 or later installed.
+Earlier versions of Python will not compile.

+## C++ Compiler

+If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.

+### For Windows 10/11

+To install a C++ compiler on Windows 10/11, follow these steps:

+1. Install Visual Studio 2022.
+2. Make sure the following components are selected:
+   - Universal Windows Platform development
+   - C++ CMake tools for Windows
+3. Run the installer and select the "gcc" component.

 ### Pending

 - [ ] To change Embeddings Platform
 - [ ] To change LLM